oszuidwest/zwfm-liquidsoap/README.md

 - `SRT_PORT_PRIMARY`: the port for the primary studio input (default: 8888)
 - `SRT_PORT_SECONDARY`: the port for the secondary studio input (default: 9999)

 Each studio input uses a continuously drained 1.0-second buffer (maximum: 1.25 seconds) between the SRT and radio clocks.
 This keeps standby audio current and makes disconnected inputs unavailable.
 Use `studio_a.buffer` or `studio_b.buffer` on the server socket to inspect buffer health.
-Use `studio_a.srt` or `studio_b.srt` to see the negotiated latency, receive buffer, and round-trip time of the connected encoder.
+Use `studio_a.srt` or `studio_b.srt` to see the negotiated latency, receive buffer, round-trip time, and total dropped packets of the connected encoder.

 Set a specific address in `SRT_BIND` if studio traffic must enter on one host interface only.
 This variable controls the published host address in Docker.
 Liquidsoap continues to listen on the container ports.